QG1o/QG1o/README.md

 about_me:
   languages: ["🇩🇪", "🇬🇷", "🇬🇧"]
   description:
-    - "🧑‍💻 IT-Faszination seit meiner Kindheit – über 20 Jahre Erfahrung 🌟"
+    - "🧑‍💻 Passion for IT since childhood – 20+ years of experience 🌟"
-    - "🔐 Spezialgebiet: Web-Entwicklung, IT-Administration & IT-Sicherheit 🛡️"
+    - "🔐 Specialization: Web Development, IT Administration & IT Security 🛡️"
-    - "🏢 Planung, Aufbau & Betreuung kompletter IT-Infrastrukturen 🖥️💾"
+    - "🏢 Planning, building & maintaining complete IT infrastructures 🖥️💾"
-    - "📚 Lebenslanges Lernen – theoretisch & praktisch 🧠✨"
+    - "📚 Lifelong learning – both theoretical & practical 🧠✨"
-    - "🌐 Stets neue Technologien ausprobieren und Projekte umsetzen 🚀"
+    - "🌐 Always exploring new technologies and building new projects 🚀"
   contact:
     ask_me_anything:
       text: "💬 Ask me anything"